A1rPun/castle-crashers-resource/Platforms/Mods.md

 Save data info:

 All Characters Unlockable Items:

-Data starts before Green Knight's data, the first character in the save.
+Locating: Data starts before Green Knight's data, the first character in the save.
 This includes weapons, pets & iventory.
 - 00 00 00 00 00 00 00 00 - First 4 arrays are pets, next 2 are unlockable items (includes hidden ones such as mittens) then 2 arrays of padding.
 - 00 00 00 00 00 00 00 00 - Weapons set 1
 - 00 00 00 00 00 00 00 00 - Weapons set 2